20 Effortless Ways to Make Sunday School More Fun

 For instance, ask a pregnant lady to teach the week you talk about a woman being pregnant.

 Invite someone who likes hunting...

 Invite someone in who likes hunting the week you talk about Esau giving his birthright to Jacob for a bowl of porridge.

 There are a huge number of possibilities here.

 Start asking around and see who you might get to volunteer.
 I can’t even imagine how much fun class might be the week they teach!

-You need a more Hollywood in your life!
+You need a little more Hollywood in your life!

-For every great movie (and and most of the lame ones) there is a unique soundtrack scored just for that movie.
+For every great movie (and and most of the lame ones) there is almost always a unique soundtrack

 Which, by the way – The Hans Zimmer special on Netflix is amazing.